 The secret to an efficient stroke lies in these essential elements.

-Freestyle is a balance of four major components: breathing, body position, kick and arm strokes.
+Freestyle swimming is a balance of four major components: breathing, body position, kick, and arm strokes.
 Everything about the stroke and technique fits into one of these categories, and each category must be built strong to make your stroke efficient.
 If one “pillar” is weak, the others must hold up more than they’re designed to, and the stroke crumbles.

 If you breathe correctly, swimming can be easy and you can go for miles.
 However, if you feel like you are struggling to complete even the shortest distances in the pool, maybe it’s time to overhaul your breathing.
 Here are some tips:

 Don’t hold your breath.
 Ever.
 Try holding it while running or cycling, and you will quickly realize how important this pillar is for all sports.

 Maintain a continuous and gentle exhalation when your face is in the water.

 Exhale over 2 to 3 seconds, and do not empty your lungs completely.

 Inhale quickly when your face is out of the water.

 Swimming is “active floating,” meaning that all energy should be spent on moving your body forward and not on holding it at the surface.
 Learning to relax and float is the foundation of the body position pillar.

 Start each lap in “superhero” position with arms extended in front, legs lightly kicking and heels breaking the surface.